msg-systems/graphql-tools-subscribe-java/review.md

 ```

 7. GtsGraphQLRedisService Scope Singleton is not to define its default?! - Edgar

 8. GtsEvaluation should be documented.
 Because the class is complex an very important - Edgar

-9. GtsContext Do we need that class!?
+9. GtsContext Do we need that class!?  - Edgar

 10. Autoconfiguration raus  - Edgar

 11. Replace the Spring Boot Redis Support with a pure Java Implementation (lettuce, jedis) - Edgar